pablomagro/system-backup/README.md

 ## Configure

-Rename the  `.env.sample` to `.env` and set the environment variables needed for the script.
+Rename the file `.env.sample` to `.env` and set the environment variables needed for the script.

+## Run Script

+    $ node main

 ## References